varnish/Varnish-Book/varnish_book.rst

 While performing this exercise, watch the `MAIN.threads` counter in ``varnishstat`` to know how many threads are running.

 - Change the ``thread_pool_min`` and ``thread_pool_max`` parameters to get 100 threads running at any given time, but never more than 400.
-- Make the changes work across restarts of Varnish.
+- Make the changes work across Varnish by restarting it

 Extra: Experiment with ``thread_pool_add_delay`` and ``thread_pool_timeout`` while watching ``varnishstat`` to see how thread creation and destruction is affected.
 Does ``thread_pool_timeout`` affect already running threads?